espressomd/espresso/doc/sphinx/io.rst

 MPI-IO data to the now unsupported blockfile format.
 Check it out if you want to post-process the data without ESPResSo.

-*WARNING* Do not attempt to read these data on a machine with a different architecture!
+*WARNING* Do not attempt to read these binary files on a machine with a different architecture!

 .. _Writing VTF files: